 The Political Philosophies of Antonio Gramsci and B. R. Ambedkar: Itineraries of Dalits and Subalterns

-This book critically examines the Baloch nationalist narrative and explores the causes of the increase of insurgent violence in Balochistan, Pakistan.
-Using the historical analysis method, the author explores the relations between the national government of Pakistan, or "The Centre", and the...
+This book critically examines the causes of the increase in insurgent violence in Balochistan and explores the relations between the national government of Pakistan and the province of Balochistan.
+Based on historical analysis, the book argues that the national government of Pakistan and the...

 Tamina M. Chowdhury